bnkausik/pruned_gradient_descent/README.md

-tensorflow code for Pruned Gradient Descent on MNIST and CIFAR10
+tensorflow code for Occam Gradient Descent on MNIST and CIFAR10